sider/sider-docs/docs/getting-started/code-quality.md

 ## Branch Analysis

-If you want to see the code quality of your repository, you need to analyze your branch manually or configure [Analysis Branches](../getting-started/repository-settings#branches).
+If you want to see the code quality of your repository, you need to analyze your branch manually or configure [Analysis Branches](../getting-started/repository-settings.md#branches).

 To analyze your branch manually, open the dashboard of the Sider and click the repository that you want to see the code quality.

 ![Sider dashboard](../assets/code-quality/sider-dashboard.jpg)

-You can see the `Branches` tab on the top of the screen.
+You can see the `Branches` tab at the top of the screen.
 And when you click the `Branches` tab, you can see the branch list of your repository.

 ![Branch list of the repository](../assets/code-quality/branch-list.jpg)

-Click the `Analyze` button on the right side of the branch that you want to analyze.
+Click the `Analyze` button at the right side of the branch that you want to analyze.
 When the all analyzers are finished, you can see the issues and code metrics.

 ## Files